 Here at New Generations, our Gary’s Gang staff members have each completed in-depth training courses that specialize in disorders like Autism.
 These courses allow them to gain a better understanding of both Autistic individuals and how to care for them.

-We have a very successful way of addressing the communication issues associated with Autism.
+At New Generations in Florence and Marion, we have a very successful way of addressing the communication issues associated with Autism.
 We utilize techniques such as pictures, flash cards, and sign language to help bridge the communication gap and we often get to know an individual so well that we can actually anticipate their needs.

 We also keep an open line of communication with each individual’s parents or guardians so that we can better understand their behaviors and offer the appropriate Autism care.